 Now.
-Unless you are deeply deeply unobservant you can’t have failed to notice that the shops, streets and magazines are full to bursting with checks, tartans and “heritage” prints of all descriptions.
+Unless you are deeply deeply unobservant you can’t have failed to notice that the shops, streets and magazines have gone mad about plaid and are full to bursting with checks, tartans and “heritage” prints of all descriptions.

 If you’re 17, it’s a pretty easy look to wear.
 I know because in the 1990s my favourite skirt in the world was a tartan and suede patchwork mini skirt that I wore with Doctor Marten boots.
 10 years later, I don’t think I would pull if it off so well, so how can you buy into this check look without looking like you’re off to toss the caber (oo-er!)

 I think the key is probably to keep it simple and low key.